status-im/status-web/apps/website/docs/messaging-and-web3-browser/delete-a-group-chat.md

 ---
 id: 272
-revision: 0
+revision: '0'
 language: en
+title: Delete a group chat
 ---

-# Delete a group chat

 If you don’t need a [group chat][understand-group-chats] anymore, you can delete the chat.
 Once you do that, the chat history and member list are gone forever, with no way to recover this or any other data.